Blackberry Cobbler Recipe

 • Preheat oven to 375F and lightly spray an 8x8 glass baking dish with non-stick spray.

-• Make your cobbler filling by adding blackberries, cornstarch, lemon, ground cinnamon to the bottom of the baking dish and mix to combine.
+• Make your cobbler filling by adding blackberries, cornstarch, lemon juice (and lemon zest if desired), ground cinnamon to the bottom of the baking dish and stir to combine.
 Set aside.

-• In a medium bowl, whisk all-purpose flour, granulated sugar, baking powder, baking soda, and salt.
+• In a mixing bowl, whisk a cup of flour, ¾ cup sugar, baking powder, baking soda and salt.

 • Add in cold butter and mix with two forks or a pastry cutter.
 Set aside temporarily.

-• In a small bowl, whisk together whole milk and egg, then pour it into flour mixture.
-It will be a little sticky.
+• In a small bowl, whisk together whole milk and egg, then pour it into flour mixture (note: it will be a little sticky).

 • Make about 5-6 "stones" and place them on top of the blackberry mixture in the baking dish.